meteor/guide/content/tinytest.md

 ### How do I test my method?

 Follow the same principle as with testing `call`.
 Ensure that the `method`'s functionality is encapsulated in testable components.
 It's likely you will be getting data from "elsewhere" in a method (for example, a `collection` or a REST endpoint).
 For these use cases you should *fake* the expected result(s).
-Remember, unless you are testing the `mongo` package, you are not testing that a `Mongo.Collection` actually is connected to a physical MongoDB collection!
+Remember, unless you are testing the `mongo` package, you are not ensuring that a `Mongo.Collection` actually is connected to a physical MongoDB collection!

 Don't use: